portdeveloper/discord-auth-pwa-se2/README.md

 - Edit your smart contract test in: `packages/hardhat/test`.
 To run test use `yarn hardhat:test`
 - You can add your Alchemy API Key in `scaffold.config.ts` if you want more reliability in your RPC requests.

-## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2

-We welcome contributions to Scaffold-ETH 2!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.

-## Discord Role Management
+## Discord Integration

-The application supports role management for two Discord servers:
+The application includes built-in Discord authentication and role management for:

 - Monad Server
 - Monad Developers Server

-Roles are automatically fetched and displayed when a user connects with Discord.
-The system maps role IDs to human-readable names for better user experience.

-## Architecture

-### Key Components

-1. **Discord Authentication**
-   - Implemented using NextAuth.js with Discord provider
-   - Custom session handling with role management
+Features:

-   - Automatic role fetching from Discord API
+- Automatic role fetching when connecting with Discord

-2. **Role Display**
+- Role ID to human-readable name mapping
 - Real-time role updates
-   - Separate display for different Discord servers
 - Loading states and error handling

-3. **UI Components**
-   - Discord connection button in header
-   - Role display card on main page
-   - Loading states and error messages
+## Documentation

+Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

+To know more about its features, check out our [website](https://scaffoldeth.io).

 ## Contributing